hackclub/hackclub/workshops/Simple Js Clock/README.md

 ![Image](https://cloud-dgjpl9scw.vercel.app/image.png)

-Next, give a position of relative and a 100% width & 100% height to the class `.clock-face`
+Next, give a position of relative and a 100% width & 100% height to the class `.clock-face`.

 Your CSS code so far: